-The good news, the hike is free!
+The good news is that the Lion’s Head hike is free.
 You don’t pay any admission fees.
 Parking at Lion’s Head is free as well.
 Your only expense is transportation to Lion’s Head and back.

 Lion’s Head is the best place in Cape Town to come for the panoramic views of the city, it’s definitely a must-include in your Cape Town itinerary.
 From the top of the mountain and along the trail, you can see pretty much the entire Cape Town and its surroundings.
 The main highlights are Table Mountain, Twelve Apostles, Camps Bay, Clifton Beaches, City Bowl, V&A Waterfront, Sea Point, Robben Island, Chapman’s Peak Drive, Cape Peninsula, Blouberg Beach, seaport, and many other city attractions.

-There are two hiking routes to Lion’s Head both start at the parking spot on Signal Hill Road; the first one (footpath) goes right towards Signal Hill, the second one (gravel road) goes left.
+There are two hiking routes to Lion’s Head both starting at the parking spot on Signal Hill Road; the first one (footpath) goes right towards Signal Hill, and the second one (gravel road, the standards route) goes left.
 Both routes merge 1 km before the peak.
-There is another split just before reaching the top; one route is more challenging but shorter, it involves chains and ladders, the other route (the recommended trail) is longer with going up over the rocks.
+There is another split just before reaching the top; one route is more challenging but shorter, it involves chains and ladders, and the other route (the recommended trail) is longer with going up over the rocks.
 You can combine both routes; go up using ladders and down over the rocks.
 All routes and splits are well-maintained and marked.

 - Distance – 5,3 km return

 - Walking time – 1h30min. up and down, plus 30min.-1h. for taking photos, watching the sunset, etc. The walk might take longer if there are many people.

 - Terrain – gravel road, wooden stairs, rocks, ladders, and chains.